This canned salmon with zucchini recipe is ready in less than 30 minutes. No zucchini!? No problem, use what you have.

 Sleep tight, just right.
 Darkness increases melatonin production.
 This hormone regulates sleep.
 More melatonin makes you feel sleepier so you may just want to crawl into bed.
 Try to keep sleep times normal with 7-8 hours per night.

 Get moving.
 Physical activity increases positive emotions and reduces stress and anxiety.
 Try a new class, pop in a DVD, dance in your living room or walk outside.
 Just 30 minutes helps and if the sun is shining, that’s a double dose of good.
 Being more fit can make you feel better about yourself, which is another mood lifter.
-Beau is my walking buddy.
-He nudges my elbow when it’s time to go.

 Connect and socialize.
 Good people give you energy.
 Invite friends to do something or call a friend to catch up to feel happier and healthier.